KIrynaW/coast-keepers-project/README.md

         ![Three Wave Navigation bar menu](docs/readme-images/navbar-phone.jpg)

   - __Footer:__
-     - The footer is the same across all page except for the *Sign Up* Page.
+     - The footer is the same across all pages except for the *Sign Up* Page.

         ![The footer of the website](docs/readme-images/footer-full.jpg)